nirvanaos/home/readme.md

 During the module loading, the system checks version compatibility.
 This lets to keep multiple versions of the module and provide backward compatibility.

+### Distributed Garbage Collection

+CORBA specification has a serious lack - the absence of distributed garbage collection.

+Nirvana provides a solution for the DGC problem.
+The main idea was borrowed from the DCOM protocol.
+Unlike DCOM, the programmer can explicitly enable or disable the DGC policy for objects at the creation time.
+If DGC policy is not explicitly specified, the system makes the decision by default, based on the context.
+In most cases, it is enough and does not require additional effort from a programmer.

+The distributed garbage collector is also an exported object.
+Every server that participates in the distributed garbage collection needs to export a similar object.
+It is possible to have heterogeneous distributed garbage collection by having servers in other platforms and languages export a similar distributed garbage collecting object.
+For the details see NirvanaDGC.idl file.

+When Nirvana interacts with other CORBA systems, that do not support DGC, it uses the usual CORBA connection-oriented garbage collection strategy: when a connection is alive, all objects grabbed by this connection are considered as alive.

+To deal with clients that have crashed holding references to objects, the Transport Heartbeats are used (see [Fault Tolerant CORBA](https://www.omg.org/spec/FT/1.0/)).
+When a server has not received a ping message after some configurable amount of time, the server assumes that the client no longer exists and furthermore decrements the reference counts of the objects that the particular client has references to.

 ### Legacy Mode